Jahill17/bikesharing/README.md

 - Checkout Times by Gender: This reiterates most users are male and use the service for less than one hour.
 - User Type Breakout: This shows most users are subscribers of the service and not single customers.
 - August Peak Hours: This shows most users utilize the service between 5-7pm and 8-9am.
 This could infer most users in NYC are using it to commute to and from work.

+Additional analysis I would perform before providing a recommendation would be showing the average rate per ride, maintenance cost per ride, and where individuals were commuting to (were the bikes parked outside of known residential areas, industrial area, business district, etc.).